 - Google Analytics.
 Install this tool to identify your website’s user journey, such as detecting if a user enters the payment page but doesn’t convert.

 - SurveyMonkey.
 Use it to create a customer behavior survey to understand what influences your target market’s purchasing decisions.
 SurveyMonkey provides a question bank related to customer attitudes and turns the findings into a graphical report.
+You can also use SurveyMonkey alternatives to see other feedback collecting options.

 - Corefy.
 This tool makes managing payments more efficient by gathering real-time data from multiple payment providers on one dashboard.